tensorpack/tensorpack/README.md

 3. Focus on __large datasets__.
-	+ It's painful to read/preprocess data through TF. tensorpack helps you load large datasets (e.g. ImageNet) in __pure Python__ with autoparallelization.
+	+ It's painful to read/preprocess data through TF.
+		Tensorpack helps you load large datasets (e.g. ImageNet) in __pure Python__ with autoparallelization.
 		It also naturally works with TF Queues or tf.data.

 4. Interface of extensible __Callbacks__.